IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship

-Project Summary: Riverside Community College District will use its IDEAS grant to develop more pathways for low-income and technical career students to participate in international experiences.
-On behalf of Moreno Valley College, Riverside College, and Norco College, Riverside Community College District will establish and pilot a short-term study abroad course in Japan with the option of an in-person or virtual internship component.
-Riverside Community College District aims to then use lessons learned from this pilot to establish a model for short-term study and internship abroad programs that it can replicate in other academic fields and geographic locations to further increase study abroad participation.
-The overall goal of the project is to identify new strategies, tools, and resources to advance economic opportunities for students who are interested in business, international business, global trade, and marketing.
-This project will ensure that community college students in the California Inlands are well-prepared with experiences that will enable them to compete in a global marketplace.
+Project Summary: Riverside Community College District (RCCD) will use its IDEAS grant to expand study abroad access for those who are underrepresented in study abroad including low-income and technical career students.
+On behalf of Moreno Valley College, Riverside College, and Norco College, RCCD will use grant funds to establish and pilot a short-term study abroad course focused on business, global trade, and marketing in Japan with the option of an in-person or virtual internship component.
+RCCD will then incorporate lessons learned from the pilot to establish a model for short-term study and internship abroad programs that it can replicate in other academic fields and geographic locations to further increase study abroad participation.
+Ultimately, this project will ensure that community college students in the inland Southern California region have access to international experiences that will enable them to compete in a global marketplace.

 St. Norbert College